Health Services Research

 The research programme is based on maximizing the use of data from 9 observational studies (6 cohorts, 3 cross-sectional) that collectively span the life course.
 These studies were undertaken or are ongoing in a range of populations including pregnant women (SCOPE, PRAMS), neonates (SCOPE), children (GUI, CCLaS), and middle aged and older adults (SLAN physical exam sub-study, Phases I and II Cork and Kerry Heart Disease studies including Mitchelstown cohort, and TILDA).

-There are a team of PIs involved in this research fellowship scheme including Dr Tony Fitzgerald and Prof. John Browne in the Department of Epidemiology and Public Health UCC; Prof. Louise Kenny Professor of Obstetrics, UCC; Prof. Joe Eustace, Director of the HRB Clinical Research Facility, and Prof. Ciaran O’Neill at the Department of Economics at NUIG.
+There are a team of PIs involved in this research fellowship scheme including Dr Tony Fitzgerald and Prof. John Browne in the School of Public Health UCC; Prof. Louise Kenny Professor of Obstetrics, UCC; Prof. Joe Eustace, Director of the HRB Clinical Research Facility, and Prof. Ciaran O’Neill at the Department of Economics at NUIG.
 This team have partnered with a number of external collaborators and international institutions to provide training and mentoring including the ESRI, RAND, University of Leeds, Australian National University, University of Oxford, Trinity College Dublin and the National Perinatal Epidemiology Centre.

 Study of the Impact of Reconfiguration on Emergency and Urgent Care Networks (SIREN)